 There are two ways of thresholding, and they can be applied separately or together:

-• thresholding directly on modification probabilities,
+- thresholding directly on modification probabilities,

-• thresholding on model confidences.
+- thresholding on model confidences.

 We will be using just thresholding directly on probabilities, and leave thresholding on model confidences to optional sections below.

-Example probability curve of modification per base
+The probability curve of modification per base usually looks like the following image.

-We can execute the thresholding step with a threshold of 0.5 using modkit.
+We can execute the thresholding step with a threshold of 0.5 using modkit

 input_mod_bam= # fill suitably